mpchadwick/mpchadwick.github.io/_posts/2016-12-05-writing-an-apache-module-to-add-custom-log-directives.md

 ### Wait, What?

-If you're testing things out at this point, you'll notice something strange.
+If you're testing things, out at this point, you'll notice something strange.
 The values aren't correct AND they just keep going up!
 This is because, per `mod_logio` we need to clean up after ourselves.

 In order to do so, we hook into `ap_hook_log_transaction `.